crmartella/WorldHappinessReportMSUBootcamp/README.md

 - Latin America and Caribbean
 - Middle East and North Africa
 - North America and ANZ
-- South Asia	Southeast Asia
+- Southeast Asia
 - Sub-Saharan Africa
 - Western Europe

 #### We also considered historical points in time (in the range of our data set, 2005-2023) that may have affected global happiness scores.
 We decided on **two** major incidents:
 - The global economic recession that impacted our world economy.
 This took place during 2008 and 2009.
 - The global COVID-19 Pandemic.
-The impact of this is appparent in 2021 and 2022.
+The impact of this is appparent in 2020 and 2021.

 #### Here is a dictionary to explain the  organization of these datasets:
 - **Crash**
 : 2008 & 2009.
 - **COVID**
-: 2021 & 2022.
+: 2020 & 2021.
 - **Eutopia**
 : No Crash and No COVID.
-The years 2008, 2009, 2021, and 2022 are dropped from the dataset.
+The years 2008, 2009, 2020, and 2021 are dropped from the dataset.
 The flaws of our global history are essentially erased.
 - **Dystopia**
 : Only Crash and COVID years.
 All other years are dropped from the data set.
 - **Actual**